nvim-telekasten/telekasten.nvim/README.md

 - `preview_img` : preview image under the cursor
 - `browse_media` : Browse images / media files

+The Telekasten command supports sub-command completion, in my case by pressing <kbd>TAB</kbd>.

 ### 2.1 Telekasten command palette

 With `:Telekasten panel` or `:lua require('telekasten').panel()` you can bring up the command palette, which is a telescope search through all Telekasten commands.

-This is super useful for your keyboard mappins: suppose all your telekasten mappings start with `<leader>z`.
+This is super useful for your keyboard mappings: suppose all your telekasten mappings start with `<leader>z`.
 Like in the following example:

 ```vim